Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Abstract

 \section{Abstract}

-Convolutional Neural Networks (CNNs) have seen significant performance improvements in recent years.
-However, due to their size and complexity, they function as black-boxes, leading to transparency concerns.
-State-of-the-art saliency methods generate local explanations that highlight the area in the input image where a class is identified but cannot explain how a concept of interest contributes to the prediction, which is essential for bias mitigation.
-On the other hand, concept-based methods, such as TCAV (Testing with Concept Activation Vectors), provide insights into how sensitive is the network to a concept, but cannot compute its attribution in a specific prediction nor show its location within the input image.
-This paper introduces a novel post-hoc explainability framework, Visual-TCAV, which aims to bridge the gap between these methods by providing both local and global explanations for CNN-based image classification.
-Visual-TCAV uses Concept Activation Vectors (CAVs) to generate saliency maps that show where concepts are recognized by the network.
+Convolutional Neural Networks (CNNs) have shown remarkable performance in image classification.
+However, interpreting their predictions is challenging due to the size and complexity of these models.
+State-of-the-art saliency methods generate local explanations highlighting the area in the input image where a class is identified but cannot explain how a concept of interest contributes to the prediction.
+On the other hand, concept-based methods, such as TCAV, provide insights into how sensitive the network is to a human-defined concept but cannot compute its attribution in a specific prediction nor show its location within the input image.
+We introduce Visual-TCAV, a novel explainability framework aiming to bridge the gap between these methods by providing both local and global explanations.
+Visual-TCAV uses Concept Activation Vectors (CAVs) to generate class-agnostic saliency maps that show where the network recognizes a certain concept.
 Moreover, it can estimate the attribution of these concepts to the output of any class using a generalization of Integrated Gradients.
-This framework is evaluated on popular CNN architectures, with its validity further confirmed via experiments where ground truth for explanations is known, and a comparison with TCAV.
+We evaluate the method's faithfulness via a controlled experiment where the ground truth for explanations is known, showing better ground truth alignment than TCAV.
 Our code is available at \url{https://github.com/DataSciencePolimi/Visual-TCAV}.